ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;I discovered many years ago that wood could be
+I discovered many years ago that wood could be
 made to list longer than iron in the ground, but
 thought the process so simple and inexpensive
 that it was not worth while making any stir about